dyd-arize/ezira-emohekat/README.md

 Here are the guidelines for the application:

 - The application should run in its own namespace
-- Use minio as the blob store
+- Use minio as the blob store or something like GCS, S3, etc
 - Read a file from the blob store and write the data to postgres
-- You can use any langage but go or python are preferred
+- You can use any langage of your choice
 - Deliver your solution as if it was a professional project